rust-tutorials/triangle-from-scratch/book_src/opening_a_win32_window.md

 Huh.
 Nope.

-Sometimes you're really sure that you know what's wrong, it's just obvious, but you didn't know at all and you basically wasted your time.
+Sometimes you're really sure that you know what's wrong, it's just *so* obvious, but you didn't know at all, and you basically wasted your time with some dead end.
 This is frustrating, but it's okay.
-Happens to all of us.
-Oh well.
+We all make mistakes.

+In some web searches about this problem,
-I've heard that the mouse cursor sometimes is heuristic in Windows, and once Windows thinks that your app is behaving properly, it'll run the mouse cursor better for you.
+I've heard that the mouse cursor sometimes is heuristic in Windows, and once Windows thinks that your app is behaving properly, it'll make the mouse cursor so the right thing for you.
+I don't have any idea if this is true or not.
-Maybe if we add more to our program it'll start working right.
+If it is true, then maybe once we add more to our program the mouse cursor will start working right.
+Let's move on, we can come back to this later.

 ## Painting The Window